Bittorn/Shaymin/README.md

 - [Cobblemon Repel NEOReforged](https://modrinth.com/mod/Sts4MWXj) [1.0.1] by Sniklz, deuli - Original Fabric mod creator
   > Does not work for Cobblemon 1.7, hasn't been updated in 7 months!
   > **Update:** [Someone](https://github.com/AzulConspirator/Cobblemon-Repel-neoforge/) seems to have made it work, but will need to check if it's malware since it isn't available anywhere but GitHub.

+- [YUNG's Better Nether Fortresses](https://modrinth.com/mod/Z2mXHnxP) [1.21.1-NeoForge-3.1.5] by YUNGNICKYOUNG, Acarii
+  > No disabling Create integration, so can't be used.